 Structure in the winter garden

 In the garden, we leave as much of the structure standing over winter, only cutting down spent stems when they are no longer standing upright, or when they start to disintegrate making a mess of the garden.
 We are rewarded when we spot small birds feeding on the seed heads, or when a frost coats the decaying stems, giving them a new lease of life, if only for a few hours.

-The spent architectural stems of these plants stand up well to the winter weather:
+Plants which stand up well to winter weather:

+Structure in the winter garden